Alignak-monitoring/alignak/doc/source/07_advanced/discovery-with-alignak.rst

-.. _advanced/discovery-with-shinken:
+.. _advanced/discovery-with-alignak:

 ======================
-Discovery with Shinken
+Discovery with Alignak
 ======================